rehierl/node-tree-outliner/3-4-0-design-6.md

 * `(s & p) == s`, for any subset `s` and a parent set `p`

 **CLARIFICATION**
-A subsection is a subsequence to its parent section.
+A subsection is a subsequence of its parent section.

 That is, because any section is a subsequence of the tree's node sequence.
 In addition to that, all content nodes of a subsection also belong to its parent